bausano/multi-agent-system/README.md

 here.

 The [Minecraft adapter](./mc-adapter) is a Websocket server which serves as a medium between the ML algorithms and Minecraft.
-It's responsibilities are:
+It's responsibilities are to
-- maintain connection to the Minecraft server for each agent
+- maintain connection to the Minecraft server for each agent;
-- collect the environment into a form suitable for ML
+- collect the environment into a form suitable for ML;
-- relays actions from ML into Minecraft bot actions
+- relay actions from ML into Minecraft bot actions;
-- calculate rewards
+- calculate rewards.

 The [python ML](./rl) is still WIP, there isn't much to see yet.